To Create Better Company OKRs, Follow Jeff Bezos’ Advice

 Many organizations adopt OKR because they want shorter and more frequent goal cycles.
 But companies often discover that using only quarterly OKRs can cause teams to miss the big picture and focus solely on what they can accomplish in three months.

-That is why OKR uses nested cadences, separating strategy and tactics:
+That is why OKR uses different cycles: